By anyone's reckoning, it's a unique and glorious achievement for

 Valley as well as a number of unimproved and fair-weather

-Does the trail link with other trails?
+Does the trail link with

 The trail is a north/south "spine" that connects